Continuous Inkjet (CIJ) Printer, Thermal Inkjet (TIJ) Printer, Thermal Transfer Overprinter (TTO), and Laser Printer

 TIJ printers were only a choice to mark onto porous materials such as boxes and corrugated containers due to the limited range of available ink type.
 It is also confronted with limitations to print closer (lower throw distance) to the surface of the product.
 Unlike CIJ printers, there is no additional pressure applied to jet the droplet towards the surface of the product.

 Nonetheless, TIJ printers are now increasing in demand with new ink formulation with semi-solvent, solvent-based ink with fast drying and superior adhesion have been introduced.
 The latest development in this technology that MapleJet has proudly pioneered was the introduction of a high throw distance TIJ printer, Hx Nitro.
 The printer uses a Funai-based ink cartridge and can achieve up to 10 mm throw distance from the product substrate.
-It is a perfect solution to print on concave or irregular shapes such as on the bottom of cans or shoulders of bottles that are sloped.
+It is a perfect solution to print on concave or irregular shapes such as on the bottom of cans or the shoulders of bottles that are sloped.

 TIJ technology is now embracing coding territories in coding and marking in the food, beverage, and pharmaceutical manufacturing industry.
 The technology is now suitable to print on different flexible packaging materials mainly used in food snacks, dairy, frozen food, and other shelf products.
 With its economical, better print quality, clean, and maintenance-free solution, TIJ printers are competing with CIJ, TTO, and laser to be the all-around coding solution for barcode printing and product identification.